davidprueser/semantic_world/.junie/guidelines.md

 # Semantic World Guidelines

 ## Testing
-- Always execute the tests with pytest
+- If you need to run tests, execute them with pytest
 - Reuse existing fixtures
 - Always use a test-driven development approach